 Early Access Update #15: Expanding the World with New Islands, Map Mechanics, and Core Gameplay Systems

-This is one of the biggest updates we’ve made so far.
+This is one of the biggest updates we have made so far.

-We didn’t just add content.
-We expanded the world, introduced new mechanics, and improved core gameplay systems to make the game feel more consistent, readable, and skill-based.
+We did not just add content.
+We expanded the world, introduced new mechanics, and improved key game systems to make the game more cohesive, clearer, and more skill-based.

-The global map is now part of a living economic system rather than a collection of random encounters.
+The global map is now part of a living economic system instead of a set of random encounters.

 - merchant ships transporting goods between colonies

-- smugglers carrying mixed and often valuable cargo
+- smugglers transporting mixed and often valuable cargo

 - military ships protecting routes and attacking enemies

-Instead of random spawns, ships are now tied to:
+Instead of appearing randomly, ships are now tied to:

 - their nation